shawnbrown/datatest/docs/tutorial/introduction.rst

     .. group-tab:: Databases

-        Database queries can be validated directly as long as the cursor object conforms to the :pep:`DBAPI2 <249>` specification:
+        Database queries can also be validated directly:

         .. code-block:: python
             :linenos: